 Is this leaking likely to go away by itself?

-The leaking is not likely to go away unless you take steps to prevent future damage and begin to exercise your pelvic floor muscles to help them get your strength back.
+The leaking is not likely to go away unless you take steps to prevent future damage and begin to exercise your pelvic floor muscles to help them regain your strength.
 As you get older, your pelvic floor muscles will tend to get weaker.

 If you don’t get the muscle strength back after each baby you have, you are more likely to start wetting yourself.
 Following menopause, there is also a higher risk that you will wet yourself.